 The value in the Zero Offset Present subfield indicates whether the following Zero Offset of Group subfield is included in the TWT Group Assignment field of the TWT element.
 A value of 0 in the Zero Offset Present subfield indicates that the Zero Offset of the Group subfield is not included in the TWT Group Assignment field.

 The Zero Offset of Group subfield indicates the initial TWT value for the TWT group identified by the TWT group(#3493) ID.
 The Zero Offset of Group subfield is six octets and contains the initial TWT value for the TWT group(#3493) with the given TWT group(#3493) ID.
-When the Zero Offset of Group subfield is six octets, (#3642) it contains the lowest six octets of the TSF time corresponding to the TWT group(#3493) offset time.
-The Zero Offset of Group subfield is optional (#3642) present in the TWT Group Assignment field and when a STA (#3643) requests (#3643) multiple TWT flows with the common value of the zero offset of the TWT group, (#3643)the next TWT Group Assignment field might(#3472) not include the Zero Offset of the Group subfield (#3643).
+When the Zero Offset of Group subfield is present, (#3642) it contains the lowest six octets of the TSF time corresponding to the TWT group(#3493) offset time.
+The Zero Offset of Group subfield is optionally (#3642) present in the TWT Group Assignment field and when a STA transmits multiple TWT (#3643) requests for (#3643) multiple TWT flows, (#3643)the next TWT Group Assignment field might(#3472) not include the Zero Offset of the Group subfield implying that the Zero Offset of the Group subfield is the same for each of the TWT flows (#3643).

 The TWT Unit subfield indicates the unit of increment of the TWT values within the TWT group identified by the TWT group(#3493) ID.
 The TWT Unit value encoding is shown in Table 8-258a3 (TWT Unit subfield encoding).